 A January 1 - December 31 calendar year must be used for purposes of counting employees.
-Small employers who reported net income of less than
+Small employers who reported net income of less than of leave, employers may set a calendar year to mean any 12-month period.

 \$1 million do not need to pay their employees sick leave, but must provide the additional allotted leave time.
 For other purposes, including use and accrual